Tensor (intrinsic definition)

-In differential geometry an intrinsic geometric statement may be described by a tensor field on a manifold, and then doesn't need to make reference to coordinates at all.
+In differential geometry, an intrinsic geometric statement may be described by a tensor field on a manifold, and then doesn't need to make reference to coordinates at all.
 The same is true in general relativity, of tensor fields describing a physical property.
 The component-free approach is also used extensively in abstract algebra and homological algebra, where tensors arise naturally.

-Note: This article assumes an understanding of the tensor product of vector spaces without chosen bases.
-An overview of the subject can be found in the main tensor article.